 The best thing to me about hammocking is that it can be done almost anywhere.
-From nestled cosily in a woodland to the somewhat fear inspiring suspension over moving water, to the extremes of hanging hundreds of metres over a ravine, anything goes.
+From nestled cosily in woodland to the somewhat fear-inspiring suspension over moving water to the extremes of hanging hundreds of metres over a ravine, anything goes.
 Hammocks are stackable too so you can bunk up just as you would in a hostel dorm!
 Whatever floats your boat – or should we say, hangs your hammock – the more imaginative the better.
-My favourite spots are several self discovered places along the River Derwent, what better place to take five and chill out in the cool riverbank shade.
+My favourite spots are several self-discovered places along the River Derwent, what better place to take five and chill out in the cool riverbank shade?

 Hostels are fast catching on to the opportunity to provide their hammock-spaced wooded grounds for overnight stays.
 With the right equipment, spending the night in a hammock is easy, and surprisingly comfortable.
 It may even send you to sleep with the gentle rocking sensations.